Skip to main content

 Not automatically.

-If your limit was reduced by the credit team, making a payment won’t instantly restore it.
-Maintain positive payment behaviour for 6–12 months, then request a re-review.
+If your credit limit was reduced by the credit team, making a payment will not instantly restore it.
+While we can't guarantee a timeline or outcome, maintaining a strong payment history over time can support a future review.

 Notes